rveltz/LSODA.jl/README.md

 ## Installation

-To install this package, run the command `add LSODA`.
+To install this package, run the command:
+`sudo apt-get install build-essential && julia -e 'using Pkg; Pkg.add("LSODA")'`.
 ## Simplified Functions

 To solve an ODE, one can call the simplified solver: